What to Expect From Your Exam

 The refraction test involves looking through a variety of prescription lenses so that your eye doctor can determine your exact glasses prescription.

-In some cases, your eye doctor may employ an autorefractor or aberrometer to determine your glasses and/or contact lens prescriptions using a focused light on your retina.
+In some cases, your eye doctor may employ an autorefractor or aberrometer to help determine your glasses and/or contact lens prescriptions using a focused light on your retina.

 We are pleased to announce that the California Department of Public Health has given us permission to resume full scope eye care, including preventative care and postponed exams.